By Iishi Patel

 Join the upcoming Water Data Forum webinar on June 16, 2023, which will be focused on a cross-sector discussion of wastewater surveillance for public health.

-Activities to build the community of Midwest researchers and practitioners in the Smart & Resilient Communities priority area of the Midwest Big Data Innovation Hub are continuing in spring 2022.
-Contact the Hub if you’re interested in participating, or are aware of other people or projects we should profile here.
+Contact the MBDH to learn more, or if you’re aware of other people or projects involved in water data and cybersecurity that we should profile here.
+We invite participation in any of our community-led Priority Areas.
 The MBDH has a variety of ways to get involved with our community and activities.

 The Midwest Big Data Innovation Hub is an NSF-funded partnership of the University of Illinois at Urbana-Champaign, Indiana University, Iowa State University, the University of Michigan, the University of Minnesota, and the University of North Dakota, and is focused on developing collaborations in the 12-state Midwest region.
 Learn more about the national NSF Big Data Hubs community.